ansys/pyacp/doc/source/user_guide/howto/launch_configuration.rst

 - **INSECURE (not recommended):**

-  Not recommended.
-Communication between client and server is not encrypted.
-Any user on the machine can potentially intercept and read the data being transmitted.
+  Not recommended because there is no encryption or authentication between the client and server.
+Any user on the same machine or network can potentially intercept and read the data being transmitted.
+To make unsecure remote connections, you must explicitly enable them with the ``allow_remote_host`` option.
+Note that insecure transport does not check user identity, hence any user on the local machine or, if ``allow_remote_host`` is set, within the network can connect to the gRPC server. can potentially intercept and read the data being transmitted.
 If the ``allow_remote_host`` option is used, any user on the network may be able to connect to the server without authentication.

-Refer to the API documentation for each launch mode configuration class for details on how to set the transport options:
+For details on setting transport options with launch mode configuration classes, refer to the API documentation:

 - :class:`.DirectLaunchConfig` for the ``direct`` launch mode.
 - :class:`.DockerComposeLaunchConfig` for the ``docker_compose`` launch mode.